 Avoiding Possible Litigation

-An employee who has just been fired for whatever reason can harbor anger and resentment towards your company.
+A former employee who has just been fired for whatever reason can harbor anger and resentment towards your company.

-An important step of this process is to make sure that when you let you people go you do so in a legal manner, using a severance agreement and adhering to all laws that may impact who you let go and how you let them go.
+An important step of this process is to make sure that when you let your people go you do so in a legal manner, using a severance agreement and adhering to all laws that may impact who you let go and how you let them go.
 You can read more about outplacement laws here.

 Protecting Your Brand

 You have worked hard over the years to build a well-known brand that commands respect.
-In the age of social media, one Facebook post or a tweet about ‘mass layoffs’ may not only trigger panic in the stock market or in your investors, but it may also paint you as a company that throws employees to the curb, damaging your brand irreparably.
+In the age of social media, one Facebook post or a tweet about ‘mass layoffs’ may not only trigger panic in the stock market or in your investors, but it may also paint you as a company that throws employees to the curb, damaging your personal branding irreparably.

 Motivating Your Current Employees

-If you offer a safety net in the form of outplacement support, it will motivate them and renew their loyalty and trust towards the company.
+If you offer a safety net in the form of outplacement programs, it will motivate them and renew their loyalty and trust towards the company.
 This contributes to improved productivity in the long run.

 A 2013 study reported by Workforce found that "more than a third of companies offering outplacement services notice an increase in worker productivity within 12 months of a major restructuring."

 No one wants to work for a company that may let them go at the drop of a hat with no support.
-So, making sure that your employees know they will be okay when a RIF occurs is super important if you want to retain key members of staff.
+So, making sure that your remaining employees know they will be okay when a RIF occurs is super important if you want to retain key members of staff.

 Saving Money on Unemployment Benefits

-The sooner the laid off employees can get back to work, the sooner you stop paying for unemployment benefits and taxes.
+The sooner the laid-off employees can get back to work, the sooner you stop paying for unemployment benefits and taxes.
 You will also be helping put people back to work, playing your moral role in reducing unemployment.

 Downsizing and layoffs are typically triggered for financial reasons, which means that saving money is a top priority.
-So when you ask how much does outplacement cost, you have to figure in the costs of lawsuits, unemployment benefits, reputation tarnishing, and all of the other negative, cost-heavy things that may come with improperly handling a layoff.
+So when you ask how much do outplacement services cost, you have to figure in the costs of lawsuits, unemployment benefits, reputation tarnishing, and all of the other negative, cost-heavy things that may come with improperly handling a layoff.